xingchenzhang/xingchenzhang.github.io/_pages/about.md

 - [MSCA Postdoctoral Fellowships](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships).
 If you are interested in applying for a MSCA postdoctoral fellowship with me as the host, please contact me and send your CV to me.
 The application will open from 9 Aprial 2026, and the deadline is **<span style="color: red;"> 9 September 2026</span>**.

-- [Visiting PhD students].
-I am open to hosting visiting PhD students.
-If you are interested in joining my group as a visiting PhD student, **please ask your current supervisor to send me a recommendation email directly.
-Applications without a recommendation from your supervisor will not be considered.**

 **Call for papers**
 -------